 This course will touch on the following topics:

 This course presents a great opportunity to learn the basics of programming.
-The skills you learn can be used to develop games or other projects.
+PICO-8 has a very short loop between writing code and testing it out, so is very well suited to giving you quick feedback on your first (or subsequent) attempts at programming.
+The skills you learn can potentially be used to develop games or give you confidence in your ability to pursue other projects.

 Who is this course for?

 This course is aimed at adults (18 years+) who are curious about games and how to make them.